ComputationalLaw/CV19-Data-Privacy-Principles/README.md

 # COVID-19 Contact Tracing Privacy Principles

-This draft document is for rapid input in support of an upcoming Special Release on COVID-19 Legal Frameworks published by [MIT Computational Law Report at Law.MIT.edu](https://law.mit.edu).
-For the Law.MIT.edu current public published "working draft" (likely a few versions behind the content in this GitHub repository) please see: [https://law.mit.edu/pub/covid19contacttracingprivacyprinciples](https://law.mit.edu/pub/covid19contacttracingprivacyprinciples).
-For a web-friendly version of the content in this GitHub repository see: [https://computationallaw.github.io/CV19-Data-Privacy-Principles/](https://computationallaw.github.io/CV19-Data-Privacy-Principles)
+This GitHub repository is for a rapid development advance version of the public draft MIT Contact Tracing Privacy Principles, published at: [https://law.mit.edu/pub/covid19contacttracingprivacyprinciples](https://law.mit.edu/pub/covid19contacttracingprivacyprinciples).
+For a web-friendly version of the content in this GitHub repository see: [https://computationallaw.github.io/CV19-Data-Privacy-Principles/](https://computationallaw.github.io/CV19-Data-Privacy-Principles).

-To offer feedback on or other contributions to this specific content on CV19 contact tracing privacy principles please make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) or add a [GitHub Issue](https://github.com/ComputationalLaw/CV19-Data-Privacy-Principles/issues/new) to this repository with proposed edits to this file.
+To offer feedback on or other contributions to this these contact tracing privacy principles please make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) or add a [GitHub Issue](https://github.com/ComputationalLaw/CV19-Data-Privacy-Principles/issues/new) to this repository with proposed edits to this file.

 We have included materials from other groups on contact tracing privacy principles as well, potentially to synthesise into an overall set of principles.